stupidmankind/BYpassDoc/docs/source/commands/waitforfiletoexist.rst

 ----------

 **File**
-	Enter the path to the file
+	Indicate the path to the file.

 **Wait Time**
-	Indicate how many seconds to wait for the file to exist
+	Indicate how many seconds to wait for the file to exist.